G.I. Joe: A Real American Hero (Marvel Comics): Reprints and revivals

-The first 37 issues of the main series were released in thirteen digests titled G.I.
+The first 37 issues of the main series were released in 13 digests titled G.I.
 Joe Comic Magazine.
 Subsequently, Tales of G.I.
 Joe reprinted the first fifteen issues of G.I.
 Joe on a higher quality paper stock than that used for the main comic.
 Four Yearbooks (1985–1988) also collected some previous stories, summarized events, and published new stories that tied into the main title, aside from the first Yearbook, which re-printed the seminal first issue.
 The series was also translated into several languages, including German, Spanish, Portuguese, Polish, French (Canada), Swedish, Norwegian, Finnish, Danish, Japanese, Arabic, and Indonesian.G.I.
 Joe European Missions was published monthly from June 1988 until August 1989.
 The European Missions series are all reprints of Action Force Monthly, which was published in the UK.
 Unlike the weekly Action Force series, these were all original stories, never before seen in the U.S. They were not written by Larry Hama.

 In July 2001, Devil's Due Publishing acquired the rights to G.I.
 Joe and began publication of G.I.
 Joe: A Real American Hero Vol. 2.
 Originally intended to be a four-issue limited series, strong sales led to it being upgraded to ongoing, and it lasted for 43 issues, before being relaunched as a new series G.I.
 Joe: America's Elite, which lasted for 36 issues.
 Devil's Due's license with Hasbro expired in 2008 and was not renewed.

 Building on the success of the Devil's Due Comics run of G.I.
 Joe, Marvel Comics collected the first 50 issues in five trade paperbacks, with ten issues in each book.
 The trade paperbacks each featured a new cover artwork drawn by J. Scott Campbell.

 In 2009, IDW Publishing began to re-publish the original series again as Classic G.I.
 Joe, and like Marvel before it, collects ten issues in each volume; the last few collections have slightly more issues in order to conclude with the 15th paperback volume, which was published in August, 2012.
 Other collections for the spin-off Special Missions and assorted Annuals also appeared.
-In November 2012, IDW restarted their reprint series with the hardcover G.I.
+In November 2012, IDW restarted its reprint series with the hardcover G.I.
 JOE: The Complete Collection, Vol. 1, intending to reprint all the stories in reading order.

 IDW also revived the original G.I.
 Joe: A Real American Hero continuity, as an ongoing series in 2010, with a special #155½ issue released on Free Comic Book Day.
 Following with issue #156 onwards in July 2010 with every issue in the series written by Larry Hama, this lasted until December 2022, concluding with issue 300.
+The series resumed once again with issue #301 under new license holder Skybound Entertainment in November 2023.